Flowers, sake, ski resorts, and centuries-old ruins on the mountaintop

 Joetsu locals love a chance to party, so look out for these festivals in the surrounding areas:

-Early to mid-April: Nighttime cherry blossom-viewing in Takada Park, Joetsu
+Early to mid-April: Evening cherry blossom-viewing in Takada Park, Joetsu

 Mid-July to mid-August: Sacred Lotus Festival in Takada Park, Joetsu